Supervico0097/Thesis---own/README.md

     - first songs may not be as popular
     - every artist has its most popular song, some of them will have more than one
     -

+IDEA:
+- car selling
+- pokemon
+- make_classification sklearn (pure synthetic no real world interpretation)

+TO TALK:
+- 2 scenarios
+- use more ML?